symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

     inside the Symfony project, if that is not already the root folder of your server).

-Now, the Standard Edition is ready to use.
+Now, the Sandbox is ready to use.
 Navigate to the homepage (``http://localhost:8000/``) to see the demo:

+redo image with current sandbox

 .. image:: ../_images/quick_tour/big-picture-home.png